 In her role, she is the chief financial officer of the College.

 Following graduation, she worked for the Indiana Department of Workforce Development, advancing from program manager to director of policy and programs for Adult, Career and Technical Education during her five years there.
 In that position, she managed a $25 million budget, a significant portion of which involved federal and state grants.

 Before coming to Holy Cross College, she worked at the University of Notre Dame as an analyst for the Office of the Executive Vice President.
 She oversaw a variety of special projects, as well as conducted extensive analysis and drafted reports on strategic university issues.

-JudeAnne Wilson Hastings is the Associate Vice President for Communications and Development with a Bachelor of Arts in Communications Studies from Saint Mary’s college and an MPA in Not for Profit Management from Indiana University South Bend.
+JudeAnne Wilson Hastings is the Vice President for Advancement with a Bachelor of Arts in Communications Studies from Saint Mary’s college and an MPA in Not for Profit Management from Indiana University South Bend.

 In her role, she oversees marketing and communication, development, the annual fund and planned giving.
 Part of her responsibilities also include building alumni relations and overseeing advancement events.